Jaffna Peninsula: Geography and climate

 The climate of the Jaffna region is considered to be Tropical monsoonal AM with a seasonal rhythm of rainfall.
 The temperature ranges from 26 C to 33 C. Annual precipitation ranges from 696 mm to 1125 mm.
 It is evenly spread over the area.
-The north east monsoon rain (October to January) accounts for more than 90% of the annual rainfall.
-The Jaffna peninsula is divided into two agro-ecological regions.
+The northeast monsoon rain (October to January) accounts for more than 90% of the annual rainfall.
+The Jaffna peninsula is divided into two agroecological regions.

 The peninsula is mostly surrounded by water, connected to the rest of the island by a small strip of land.
 Its underground water is used for drinking, agriculture and industry.
-Paddy cultivation is rain fed but only for three months during the North East monsoon period.
+Paddy cultivation is rain-fed but only for three months during the North East monsoon period.
 It is a part of the peninsula consisting of fourteen D.S Administrative Divisions.
 The total land area including inland water is 1,230 km².
 The terrain of the region is almost flat and of low elevation except in the central part of the western sector in the area around Tellippalai, where the elevation rises to 10.5 m above sea level.
-From there it slopes gently towards the south and south east, while to the north the elevation tends to drop abruptly.
+From there it slopes gently towards the south and southeast, while to the north the elevation tends to drop abruptly.

 The soil found in Jaffna belongs to the following three major soil groups: